cardano-scaling/hydra/security/RFP.md

 * Host machine of the node being considered secure
 * Hydra/cardano signing key management being done securely
 * Network bandwidth being protected and good enough, whatever that means
+* cardano node is fair and on the local machine (which is secure)
 * ...

 Any discovery not compliant with one of these hypotheses would not be considered valid.
+We would accept recommandations about how to ensure this hypotheses on a running environment.

 ## Tasks